How to Take Product Photos for Amazon: 2026 Seller Guide

 - Multiple product variants shown in a single main image

-Beyond 7 Slots: The Full Image Strategy
+Beyond the Main Image: The Full Image Strategy

 Image 1: Clean Main